zacanger/niddesa/text/generated-translations/cullaniddesa/19-chinese-google.md

 eyes, do not do wisdom and wisdom The annoying companion party does not lead to the exclusion, removal, abandonment, abandonment, exorcism, and end of Nibbana, the Blessed One, to make it non-existent.
-"Sit down", "The Blessed One is sitting in Bosha led the Gota Temple. 』Sit down.
+"Sit down", "The Blessed One is sitting in Bosha led the Gota Temple.
+"Sit down.

-『When Muni was sitting on the hillside, he had reached the other side of suffering,
+"When Muni was sitting on the hillside, he had reached the other side of suffering,

-disciples serve, Sanming’s death deceased.
-[SN.8.10]』
+disciples serve, Sanming's death deceased.
+[SN.8.10]"

 This is also the one who sits down.
 Or, "In the state where all efforts have ceased, the Blessed One is the one who sits, the one who has fallen, and the one who has practiced...
-(Omitted) The cycle of life and death, without his regeneration. 』This is also the one who sits down.
+(Omitted) The cycle of life and death, without his regeneration.
+"This is also the one who sits down.
 "For the alone, the dark disperser, and the sitting down.

 "He is the shining person, the author of the light": "The shining person is the wise, wise, wise, enlightened, wise, distinguished, and wise.
-"The luminous author", Author of light, author of light, author of light, author of light, author of light, author of light, author of light.”
+"The luminous author", Author of light, author of light, author of light, author of light, author of light, author of light, author of light."
 For him is the author of light, author of light.

 "Qiao Damo is the one who is broad and wise": "Qiao Damo is the one who